GautierBlandin/software-craftmanship/project-starter.md

 - Use Zustand or Valtio for reactive state management
 - Use Tanstack Query for data fetching and server synchronization

+### REST APIs
+- Use `openapi-typescript` and `openapi-fetch` to get a type-safe API client

+### Testing

+- Use Playwright for end-to-end and component testing
+- Use vitest for unit testing

 ## Backend

 ### Web framework

 - Use NestJS as a framework
+- Setup Swagger for API documentation: add  the following line to webpack.config.js in NxWebpackPlugin options: `transformers: ['@nestjs/swagger/plugin']`
 - Respect Zalando's [API First principles](https://opensource.zalando.com/restful-api-guidelines/)

 ### Persistence